RanaRaushan/react-spms/README.md

 Spring Boot Backend

-- The Spring Boot application is accessibale adn deployed at https://spms-latest.onrender.com/
+- The Spring Boot application is accessibale and deployed at https://spms-latest.onrender.com/

 Deployment